- Using Afterpay and concerned that it might be hurting your credit score?

 Will using Afterpay rebuild your credit score?

-Afterpay do not operate like a credit card or loan.
-They do not report payments that have been made on time, but they may report missed payments to credit reporting bureaus.
+As noted above, Afterpay do not operate like a credit card or loan.
+They do not report payments that have been made on time to credit reporting bureaus.
 Therefore, Afterpay cannot be used to rebuild a damaged credit score.

 Is your credit score getting you down?
 Check out our useful guide full of tips to improve your credit score quickly!